 Be warned: the dust container empties quickly, so make sure it's tightly wrapped in a bin bag before releasing the dirt, or else a cloud of dust could undo an afternoon of cleaning.

 Again, this depends on which model you own.
 But there are three areas that every Dyson owner should pay close attention to:

 There are numerous reasons your Dyson could be cutting out, but not all are cause for concern:

-It's also possible that your Dyson could be inflicted by a separate mechanical fault.
+It's also possible that your Dyson could be afflicted by a separate mechanical fault.
 If you suspect this is the case, you should contact Dyson directly.

 Pulsing may occur for similar reasons to those listed above.
-It's also possible that your Dyson is pulsing due to a blockage somewhere inside the vacuum.
+It's also possible that your Dyson is pulsing due to a blockage somewhere inside.
 To check whether this is the case, inspect the vacuum – pay close attention to the dust container, filter and floor head – for signs of a build-up.

 If you do find something and are unable to fix it yourself, contact Dyson directly.
 You may be advised you to book a service, which typically costs £99.